Expansion of the NBA: Louisville

-Louisville, Kentucky business leaders have attempted to attract an NBA team several times in the past, including the Buffalo Braves in 1978, the Cleveland Cavaliers in 1983, and the Houston Rockets, Charlotte Hornets, and Vancouver Grizzlies in the early 2000s.
-The Grizzlies in particular came very close to relocating to Louisville, with Louisville being the other finalist city before the team chose Memphis, Tennessee, where they are now known as the Memphis Grizzlies.
+Louisville, Kentucky, business leaders have attempted to attract an NBA team several times in the past, including the Buffalo Braves in 1978, the Cleveland Cavaliers in 1983, and the Houston Rockets, Charlotte Hornets, and Vancouver Grizzlies in the early 2000s.
+The Grizzlies in particular came very close to relocating to Louisville, with the city being the other finalist before the team chose Memphis, Tennessee, where they are now known as the Memphis Grizzlies.

-Louisville has two basketball arenas with capacities in line with current NBA arenas, each of which is currently home to an NCAA Division I basketball team.
+Louisville has two basketball arenas with capacities in line with current NBA arenas, each of which is also home to an NCAA Division I basketball team.
 The downtown KFC Yum!
 Center, which opened in 2010, holds 22,090 and hosts the Louisville Cardinals of the Atlantic Coast Conference (ACC).
 The Cardinals' former home arena, Freedom Hall, located on the grounds of the Kentucky Exposition Center, opened in 1956 (though renovated several times), holds 18,252 and hosts the Bellarmine Knights of the ASUN Conference, who made the jump to Division I in 2020.
 Both arenas have hosted well-attended NBA exhibition games.

-Louisville previously hosted major professional basketball with the Kentucky Colonels of the American Basketball Association (ABA) from 1967 to 1976, the entire duration of the league.
+Louisville previously hosted major professional basketball with the Kentucky Colonels of the ABA from 1967 to 1976, the entire duration of the league.
 The team folded when it was left out of the ABA–NBA merger.
 During their nine seasons playing at Freedom Hall, the Colonels won the most games and had the highest winning percentage of any franchise in the league.
 The team won the ABA Finals in 1975.